Back Row: Dehner, Weems, Owens, Torbenson, Dreifort

 Ph.D., University of Illinois, Urbana-Champaign 2003

 Dr. Owens specializes in Colonial, Revolutionary, and Early American History, particularly Indian Affairs.
 He has published articles in the Journal of the Early Republic, Indiana Magazine of History, Ohio Valley History, and the Journal of Illinois History.
 His first book, Mr. Jefferson's Hammer: William Henry Harrison and the Origins of American Indian Policy, was published by University of Oklahoma Press in 2007.
 His second book, Red Dreams, White Nightmares: Pan-Indian Alliances in the Anglo-Amerian Mind, 1763-1815, was published in 2015, also with University of Oklahoma Press.
 His current research project explores intercultural murder, crime, and conflict resolution in early America.
-His latest article, "'Between two Fires': Elusive Justice on the Cherokee/Tennessee Frontier, 1796-1814," will appear in the American Indian Quarterly in 2016.
+His latest article, "'Between two Fires': Elusive Justice on the Cherokee/Tennessee Frontier, 1796-1814," appeared in the American Indian Quarterly, vol. 40 no. 1 (Winter 2016).

 Jay Price: email@example.com 978-7792

 Ph.D., Arizona State University, 1997

 Now serving as department chair, Jay M. Price directs the Local and Community History Program at Wichita State University.
 His publications include Temples for a Modern God: Religious Architecture in Postwar America from Oxford University Press; Gateways to the Southwest: The Story of Arizona State Parks from the University of Arizona Press, and several local photo histories from Arcadia Publishing including Wichita, 1860-1930 Wichita's Legacy of Flight; and El Dorado!: Legacy of an Oil Boom.
 His work on the El Dorado boom became the basis for a KPTS-produced documentary called "Oil Dorado: Life and Times of an Oil Boom."
 He was a co-author for Wichita’s Lebanese Community, which became the subject of a Sunflower Journeys segment.
 He has been a co-author for Wichita 1930-2000; Kansas: In the Heart of Tornado Alley; and African Americans of Wichita.
-He serves on board of the Wichita Sedgwick County Historical Museum, and the Kansas Association of Historians.
-He is also a guest speaker for KMUW's Past and Present Series
+His recent projects include a history of Bel Aire, Kansas; a study of rock bands of Wichita; ethnic entrepreneurship in Wichita; and a graphic novel that tells the story of the community through the eyes of a longhorn named Luke.
+He is a member of the local Chisholm Trail 150th committee and is also a guest speaker for KMUW's Past and Present Series.

 Craig L. Torbenson: firstname.lastname@example.org 978-7795